 For more information about 4-H and 4-H volunteer leadership, please review: Facts about 4-H. All potential adult 4-H volunteers must go through our screening process, e-learning course and new leader training.
 Steps to becoming a 4-H volunteer leader:

-- A completed application form begins your volunteer leadership journey.
+- A completed application packet begins your volunteer leadership journey.
 All three references will be checked (so please provide complete contact information) and cannot be family members/relatives or others who live with you.
-(This link when clicked will print both the application and background check forms.)
+(This link when clicked will print just the application.)

 - A criminal background check is conducted by the Oregon State University Human Resources Department, in cooperation with the Oregon State Police.
 Please note: include a copy of your photo ID with your release and mail the form to the address at the bottom of the form, not the extension office.

 - Contact Andrea Leao for the password for the Volunteer e-learning Course and take the course